Villalcázar to La Virgen del Camino.

 We passed through a number of tiny Camino villages which are obviously catering for the pilgrims very well.
 I remembered the Dutch man also saying that a lot of the Americans caught the train from Burgos to Leon as they’d read it was boring!
 So I told Myles that if he attached the middle sized plough from a field to his bike and dragged it to Leon he’d be a true pilgrim.
 We joked that we could just take the larger one on the train.
 He then told me the story about when he passed from France to Spain.
 He stopped at the border and p#**#d back into France!
 Oooh you ‘mericans!!!!

 It was dark by the time we got into Leon.
 Some cities just look brilliant in the dark though.
 My GPS took us around the pilgrim route because Leon likes to hide it (it could just be because it was dark!) and we turned the corner to the magnificent cathedral.
 Myles was talking to a man who then came over to Glen and I and asked us for money.
-I told him to Feck off and Glen reinforced this.
+I refused him and Glen reinforced this.
 I then realised Myles had been quite polite and wondered if I’d just been cursed for my abruptness.
-Still, by getting a clear “no” from me it left him with more time to pursue other people.
-I’d done him a favour.
+Instant regret and I’m sure I’ll learn from this.

 We cycled on.
 GPS did good this time and we landed at Virgen del Camino on the outskirts of the city.
 Very late and all the albergues were closed.
 Myles negotiated a room in a hostel and the bikes stayed in the boiler room.
 Nice and warm with our remaining wet clothes hung on the bikes we ate at the local cafe and went to bed.